YoRyan/autotable/README.md

 ###### consist

-The filename of trips' consist, without the .con extension.
+The filename of trips' consist, without the .con extension, OR a list of consist filenames without the .con extensions, which will be combined into a single train in-game.

-(Currently, autotable does not support the extended consist syntax supported by Open Rails timetables.)
+You may also append a ` $reverse` flag after the name of a consist to reverse its direction.

 ###### start